 Sports reporters, sports broadcasters, and the sports media, in general, are up in arms.
 They don’t understand how you, the common NFL fan, can avoid caring about all these stories they’ve created to open your eyes to the true nature of the NFL.
 After all of the hard work they’ve put in to characterize your favorite players, your favorite team, the commissioner of the league, and the institutional culture surrounding them, you keep watching with your eyes wide shut.
 You don’t care.
 It’s the strangest thing.

 This may be based on the fact that we don’t care about the NFL.
-We love the game, we love the games, and the teams and individuals that play those games, but we have disassociated them from the NFL, the league, and the daily soap opera that surrounds it.
+We love the game, we love the games, and the teams and individuals who play those games, but we have disassociated them from the NFL, the league, and the daily soap opera that surrounds it.
 Perhaps that’s a small price that the NFL has paid for being so huge that some of us can do all of that and love the game, and not feel like we’re contradicting ourselves.

 The NFL is still the king of all sports.
-It’s so far ahead of the other professional sports, still, that the competition may need a James Webb Space telescope just to read their corporate strategies, and this is in the wake of three-to-four years of almost nonstop, negative media coverage.
+It’s so far ahead of the other professional sports, still, that the competition might need a James Webb Space telescope just to read their corporate strategies, and this is in the wake of three-to-four years of almost nonstop, negative media coverage.
 What is going on, these sports reporters keep asking.
 The answer is that the NFL is big, and huge, but not so huge that it affects the daily lives of people watching the sport to the point that they care.

 To illustrate this, we need only look at the contrasting conditions that exist in the socially conscious world.
 In the socially conscious world, socially conscious consumers care.
 Socially conscious consumers now have websites, blogs, apps, and podcasts devoted to informing them of the latest socially conscious gossip.
-The socially conscious pay attention, they scour various information resources before making financial decisions, and they punish those that don’t fall in lock step.
-It’s become a huge business for those “that care” about what they care about, a business that much to the surprise of the socially conscious in the sports media, the common NFL fan takes no part in.
+The socially conscious pay attention, they scour various information resources before making financial decisions, and they punish those who don’t fall in lock step.
+It’s become a huge business for those “who care” about what they care about, a business that much to the surprise of the socially conscious in the sports media, the common NFL fan takes no part in.

 In the socially conscious world, the media are king makers.
 They can make or break a corporation, or an individual, with a couple lines here and there.
 With the right story, or an accumulation of stories, the media can drive a corporation out of business.
 The corporation may try to adjust their practices to fit in with the prevailing winds of our culture, but in the socially conscious world once the damage is done, it’s done.

 Most common, NFL fans are not socially conscious consumers, and I write that in the most complimentary manner possible.
-They are mostly male, between the ages of 35-54, and making less than 100k a year.
-They are hard-working people that pay little attention to politics, world affairs, or social issues in general.
+They are mostly male, between the ages of 35-54, making less than 100k a year.
+They are hard-working people who pay little attention to politics, world affairs, or social issues in general.
 Opponents may charge that they are head-in-the-sand ostriches, and that may be true in a larger sense, but in a more revealing scope, I think we can surmise that they don’t pick and choose the social issues to care about.
 They don’t care about any of them.
-They are one of our most consistent demographics.
+They are one of our most consistent demographics in our country.
 They tend to their backyards, and they expect you to do the same, whether you are their neighbor or the NFL.
 They may think a little less of you when you don’t weed and water properly, but that doesn’t mean that the next time you lean over the fence, they’re going to avoid you.

-Those in the sports media make the mistake of assigning their own “age of enlightenment” social conscious worldview to their readers.
+Those in the sports media make the mistake of assigning their own “age of enlightenment” social conscious worldview to their audience.
 They believe that socially conscious consumers are indicative of the evolved, new earthling, or at the very least that this idea of a socially conscious consumer has made its way to the NFL fan.
 They’re “wrong”, as Greg Cote says.
 “All of it.”
 We love the game of football.
 We appreciate watching talent at its highest level, but we don’t care about the NFL in a manner that if they don’t handle their controversies better, we’re going to abandon them.
 We’re not going to boo them when they take the field, depending on the charge, and we’re not going to applaud them when they come back … unless the collective they manage to violate one of our core tenets.

 We tune out when the NFL pregame shows start their broadcast with the latest “weight of the world” drama that has the whole NFL shook up.
 We don’t want to hear the perspective of this story from all four on-air personalities, and the sideline reporters’ latest quotes from the team’s equipment manager.
 We also don’t care about the human interest stories that follow these negative stories to inform us that not all NFL players are not as bad as inmate number 6843107347.
 We don’t care about the good, the bad, or the ugly.
 We want to watch a game of football, unless the collective they show display some sort of ingratitude for the fan that he or she can feel.